Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I am reading feedback to your question, and the answer is yes!
 I just placed a couple of pots around my front porch (which is almost unbearable because of mosquitos).
 While I was potting them up, I noticed zero mosquitos!

 We lived on the Erie Canal when we lived in NY.
 We had tons of mosquitoes!
 One year, a friend told me about planting Marigolds to keep them away so we tried it the following year.
 Every spring after that, I planted Marigolds on each side of the sidewalk leading to my side door, which was the door we used all the time.
 We never had problems with mosquitoes after that!
 It doesn't matter what kind you get, large or small...they all smell!
-You don't smell them but the insects do.

 This is a guide about repelling mosquitos with geraniums.
 Certain plants work well to repel various types of insects, both the ones that attack your garden plants and those that like to nibble on you.